dyne/tinfoil/README.md

  make install PREFIX=/usr
 ```

-Tinfoil can make good use of some extra tools when installed, for instance `firejail` for process isolation and `dmenu` for easier graphical interaction.
+Tinfoil can make good use of some extra tools when installed, for instance `firejail` for process isolation and `dmenu` (from suckless-tools) for easier graphical interaction.

 Web browsers must be installed separately.
 At the moment tinfoil supports the following browsers: `firefox`, `iceweasel`, `icecat` and `palemoon`.